Swe-HimelRana/Django-Oauth2Server/readme.md

-# Django OAuth2 Provider - Flask Client Documentation
+## Django Custom OAuth2 Provider - Flask Client Documentation

 ## Overview
 This document explains how to integrate a Django OAuth2 provider with a Flask client.